How to Maintain Clean Core APIs for Research

 |

+Such duplication is acceptable for a short term.
 We do NOT mean to encourage users to heavily fork core code.
 Instead, users and core developers should engage and aim to evolve the core design to reduce duplication — but design change takes time to happen, and duplication is preferred before a good design is found.

 The most risk-free way to reduce duplications is by moving them into shared reusable code: